kitspace/1clickBOM/README.md

 various retailer sites and they make a lot of network requests to test across all the different possible locations.
 Sometimes they will fail because they are not an accurate representation of actual extension use.
 If a test fails or doesn't complete, run it again before investigating.
+Try and re-create the issue manually before trying to fix it.

 ## License ##

 1clickBOM is free and open source software.
-It is licensed under a CPAL license which means you can use the code in proprietary applications as long as you display appropriate attribution and share your code-improvements to 1clickBOM under the CPAL as well.
+It is licensed under a CPAL license which means you are free to use the code in your own applications (even proprietary ones) as long as you display appropriate attribution and share your code-improvements to 1clickBOM itself under the CPAL as well.
+This also applies to software you are making available to users as a network service from a server.
 See the [LICENSE][6] file for details.

 [1]:#roadmap
 [2]:https://github.com/monostable/1clickBOM/blob/master/examples/example.tsv